nmantani/FileInsight-plugins/README.txt

   Send selected region (the whole file if not selected) to TrID

 * Visual encrypt
-  Encode selected region with visual encrypt algorithm
+  Encode selected region with visual encrypt algorithm that is used by Zeus trojan

 * Visual decrypt
-  Decode selected region with visual decrypt algorithm
+  Decode selected region with visual decrypt algorithm that is used by Zeus trojan

 * XOR hex search
   Search XORed / bit-rotated data in selected region (the whole file